-If a nurse plans on changing their permanent residence to a different compact state than the original issuer of the license, nurses should apply for a change of address on the state’s board nursing website.
+If a nurse plans on changing their permanent residence to a different compact state than the original issuer of the license, they should apply for a change of address on the state’s Board of Nursing website.
 This can be important during the renewal process.
-While the nursing compact license is one renewal form, the number and type of continuing education hours is dependent on the state that originally issued the license.
+While the nursing compact license is one renewal form, the number and type of continuing education hours will depend on the state that originally issued the license.

 How long does it take to get your nursing license for a non-compact state?

 Obtaining a nursing license can take as little as two days in states like Hawaii or as long as six months in California or Ohio.
 (California and Ohio currently have the longest wait times for permanent licenses.)
 Travel nurses may have to take contracts in other states while they wait for their licenses to be approved.
 It’s important to plan ahead if there are non-compact states on your desired list of places to travel.
 Typical wait times for nursing licenses for non-compact states:

 - California — 3-6 months

 - Hawaii — 2-15 days

 A Quick Note: States that are Popular Travel Nurse Destinations

 Currently, Alaska and California are not part of the eNLC nor do they have legislation pending.
 While Hawaii is not part of the eNLC and there is no legislation pending, the first steps are being taken to start the process.
 As hot spots for travel nurses, single-state licenses are required.
 For this reason, travel nurses interested in working in these states should apply well in advance while working in current compact nursing states.
 Registered Nurses can be licensed in numerous states at the same time.